neshmi/docker-resque-web/README.md

-# Docker for building Resque Web images for particular versions
+# Dockerfile and script for building Resque Web containers for particular versions

 Syntax: